pyplan/pyplan-docs/source/Quick Start.md

 ![enter image description here](https://raw.githubusercontent.com/pyplan/pyplan-docs/master/img/Quick_start_own_ws_ad.png)

-Now open the copied file and then go to the model (Click “Open Model,” or the Model icon on the left.)
+Now open the copied file and then go to the model (Double-Click to open the model).
 You should be able to see the following diagram:
 ![enter image description here](https://raw.githubusercontent.com/pyplan/pyplan-docs/master/img/Quick_start_mfa_model_.png) Now you can inspect any node values by selecting and evaluating them.
 There are three alternatives for evaluating a node: The first one is by clicking on the  **"Run"** button that you will find in the “Code” tab after selecting a node.
 The same result can be obtained by  pressing <kbd>Ctrl + return</kbd> when editing the code.
 This will show/update the console output resulting from the evaluation of the node.